-When you decide to pursue your degree at Northwestern, you’ll be in the company of students who want to learn here.
+When you decide to pursue your degree through the FOCUS Adult Undergraduate program at Northwestern, you’ll be in the company of students who want to learn here.
 Northwestern is Christ-centered and so are they.

 Students invest in one another as they work on projects and spend time together in class.
 Your professors bring their faith to the classroom.
 They know that prayer is essential for them as they teach and for students as they learn.